andym388/andym388/README.md

  </p>

 - In the 1st 6 months, I have acquired a basic understanding of the skill requirements, using tutorials and projects available from YouTube.
-- In the next 6 months, I wiil delve into more Advanced topics using training materials from Udemy and LinkedIn.
+- In the next 6 months, I wiil delve into more Advanced topics using training materials from LinkedIn abd Udemy.
 - I will showcase my projects and coding journey here in GitHub and in my LinkedIn profile.

 ---